theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![](/img/shopping-sub-header-695x200.jpg)

-#### November 14-15, 2025<br>Downtown Coos Bay Holiday Open House
+#### November 13-14, 2026<br>Downtown Coos Bay Holiday Open House

-Get into the holiday spirit and work on your gift-giving lists at the <a href="https://coosbaydowntown.com/2025/10/annual-downtown-holiday-open-house/" target="_blank" rel="noopener">Annual Downtown Coos Bay Holiday Open House</a>.
-Browse participating shops for gift-giving inspirations and holiday home decor while entering to win door prizes.
+Get into the holiday spirit and work on your gift-giving lists at the **Annual Downtown Coos Bay Holiday Open House**.
+Browse participating shops for gift-giving inspirations and holiday home decor.
 Enjoy refreshments and enter to win door prizes.
 You just might be able to finish that gift giving list early!
-Start your shopping journey either downtown at Leaf’s Treehouse Mini Mall – 311 S Broadway or at the Coos Bay Village at Checkerberry’s Flowers & Gifts – 1290 N. Bayshore Drive where you can pick up the Downtown Open House list of participating businesses.
+More information coming soon.

-Keep your receipts for purchase in the downtown area between November 14-29 and redeem them for a holiday mug on Shop Small Saturday, November 29th at Jennie's Shoes!
+Keep your receipts for purchase in the downtown area between November 13-28 and redeem them for a holiday mug on Shop Small Saturday, November 28th at Jennie's Shoes!

 {{< spacer 50 >}}

 ![Ice Skating in North Bend, Oregon](/img/ice-skating-north-bend-695x200.jpg)

-#### November 15, 2025-January 31, 2026<br>Ice Skating in Downtown North Bend!
+#### November 21, 2026-Valentine's Day 2027<br>Ice Skating in Downtown North Bend!

 Bring your friends, bring your family and enjoy the ONLY <a href="https://www.oregonsadventurecoast.com/event/ice-skating-in-north-bend/" target="_blank" rel="noopener">Ice Skating Rink on the Oregon Coast</a>!
-From mid-November through the end of January, lace up a pair of skates and take to the ice.
+From mid-November through Valentine's Day, lace up a pair of skates and take to the ice.
 Skate Rentals $5.
 Visit our <a href="https://www.oregonsadventurecoast.com/event/ice-skating-in-north-bend/" target="_blank" rel="noopener">Events Page</a> for more information!

 ![Holiday Lights at Shore Acres State Park in Charleston Oregon](/img/holiday-lights-sub-section-hdr.jpg)

-#### November 27-December 31, 2025<br>Holiday Lights at Shore Acres State Park
+#### November 26-December 31, 2026<br>Holiday Lights at Shore Acres State Park

 More info on this very special holiday event, brought to us by the [**Friends of Shore Acres**](https://shoreacres.net/about-us/about-friends-of-shore-acres-inc/) since 1986, and the Timed Parking System, [**click here**](/event/annual-holiday-lights-at-shore-acres/)!